pedrospeixoto/iModel/README.md

 ----------------------------------------------------------------------------

-Main references (see www.ime.usp.br/~pedrosp for exact reference):
+Main references for iModel (see www.ime.usp.br/~pedrosp for exact reference):

 - Peixoto, Thuburn and Bell, 2017: Numerical instabilities of spherical shallow water models considering small equivalent depths ( Quarterly Journal of the Royal Meteorological Society)